NYOS Academy

 What level is the course aimed at?
 NYOS Academy is aimed at early to intermediate players between grades 2 and 5.
 As a guideline, participants should be able to do the following:

-- Read sheet music
+- Read sheet music independently

 - Follow common rhythm patterns